MarkSenDong/Code_Standardization/Github_tutorial.md

 # Getting started with GitHub

-## 1. The 10 minutes quick start guide
+## 1. The 10 minutes quick start guide (The absolute essentials to get started)
 You’ll learn how to:<br>
 - Create and use a repository
 - Start and manage a new branch
 - Make changes to a file and push them to GitHub as commits
-- Open and merge a pull request
+- Open and merge a pull request https://guides.github.com/activities/hello-world/<br>

-https://guides.github.com/activities/hello-world/<br>

 ## 2. Video Tutorial series from Github official channel on Youtube